sjtower/super-lunk-world/notes.md

 #### Force Fields
 1. can block the generator block with TNT, and TNT will not explode

+#### Pipes
+1. Blocking a downward opening pipe with a platform will soft-lock the player

 ### Enemies

 1. Imp: You can spawn an imp without their cauldron if you spawn them in a 1-tile high space.